voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

     )

 The `expr` defining a virtual field may be any valid |ViewExpression|.
-Refer to :meth:`this section <view-filtering>` for more information about view expressions.
+Refer to :ref:`this section <view-filtering>` for more information about view expressions.

 When declaring top-level virtual fields, `expr` is interpreted relative to the